 - This confirms that the membership process was completed, and you may submit the proposal to your grants officer.

 - When I enter my membership number, I receive an error message that states "we could not verify membership with given details."

 There may be several reasons for this error message:

-Verify that your membership has not expired by logging onto your Professional Membership account at www.my.americanheart.org to renew or view your membership.
+- Verify that your membership has not expired by logging onto your Professional Membership account at My AmericanHeart to view or renew your membership.